vlayer-xyz/vlayer/book/src/features/email.md

 A better option is to prove that GitHub's email servers sent a welcome email on a certain date.
 Below is a sample `Prover` contract that verifies that the caller (`msg.sender`) created a GitHub account before 2020.

-Below is an example of such proof genration:
+Below is an example of such proof generation:

 ```solidity
 contract GitHubEmail is Prover {